Francisco de Borbón y Escasany, 5th Duke of Seville

-Francisco de Paula Enrique de Borbón y Escasany, 5th Duke of Seville, Grandee of Spain (born 16 November 1943), is the current Duke of Seville and a distant relative of the Spanish royal family.
-He is a businessman and has been involved in banking, real estate and other commercial activities.
-He is not a Carlist pretender because of morganatic ancestry.
+Francisco de Paula Enrique de Borbón y Escasany, 5th Duke of Seville, Grandee of Spain (16 November 1943 – 20 May 2025) was the Duke of Seville and a distant relative of the Spanish royal family.
+He was a businessman and was involved in banking, real estate, and other commercial ventures.
+He was not a Carlist pretender because of morganatic ancestry.

 Early life

-He was born in Madrid as the eldest child of Francisco de Borbón y Borbón (1912–1995), who was the younger son of Francisco de Borbón y de la Torre and Enriqueta de Borbón y Parade, 4th Duchess of Seville.
+Borbon y Escasany was born in Madrid as the eldest child of Francisco de Borbón y Borbón (1912–1995), who was the younger son of Francisco de Borbón y de la Torre and Enriqueta de Borbón y Parade, 4th Duchess of Seville.
 His mother was Enriqueta Escasany y Miquel (1925–1962), daughter of Ignacio Escasany y Ancell and Enriqueta de Miquel y Mas, 2nd Marquesa de Pobla de Claramunt.

 His paternal grandparents were first cousins, both being grandchildren of Infante Enrique of Spain.
-The Duke of Seville is a member of the Spanish branch of the House of Bourbon and is a relative of King Felipe VI of Spain, since both of them are male-line descendants of King Charles IV of Spain.
+The Duke of Seville was a member of the Spanish branch of the House of Bourbon and was a relative of King Felipe VI of Spain, since both are descendants of King Charles IV of Spain.